KingOtar/kapost-s3transfer/README.md

 ## Thank You
-Thank you so much for giving me this oppertunity to take this challange.
+Thank you so much for giving me this opportunity to take this challenge.
 Please let me know if you have any questions or concerns and I will do my best to assist.